 Most companies will provide you with a warm coat, gloves and a hat.
 They’re not of the best quality, so go with your own if you have them, but if you’re travelling without any warm layers then they’re certainly better than nothing.

-When it comes to the summit hike the next day: take all of the layers that you have.
+If you hike to Acatenango Volcano summit the next day: take all of the layers that you have.
 I don’t know how cold it was up there, either, but we ended up facing a sharp wind and I was shivering uncontrollably even with a base layer, a t-shirt, jumper, thick coat, hat, scarf and gloves, and two thick pairs of trousers.
-(We stayed at the summit for about half an hour, and by the time we reached base camp I’d stripped off all my layers again.)
+(We stayed at the summit for about half an hour, and I felt like I was going to freeze to death… by the time we reached base camp I’d stripped off all my layers again.)

 —–